xie186/ViewBS/README.md

 ## Work flow of ViewBS

+ViewBS has several top level commands which determine the required and optimal arguments.
+These top level commands can be divided into two parts: methylation report and data visualization of functional regions.

+Methylation report part has several different top commands which can generate report about read coverage, distribution of methylation level, global methylation leve, etc.

-For ViewBS, the first thing that users should provide is the regions of interest.
+The part of visualization for functional regions also has several different top commands.
+For ViewBS, the first input that users should provide is the regions of interest.
 These regions could be functional elements, like genes, transposable elements (TE), or differentially methylated regions (DMR).
-The other thing that the users should provide is the methylation information.
+The other type of input that the users should provide is the methylation information.
 Methylation information are the outputs from BS-seq aligner, like Bismark, etc.

 Here is the workflow of ViewBS: